Michigan Wolverines women's basketball

 The Michigan Wolverines women's basketball team is the intercollegiate women's basketball program representing the University of Michigan.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
-The Wolverines play home basketball games at the Crisler Center on the university campus in Ann Arbor, Michigan.
+The team plays their home games at Crisler Center in Ann Arbor, Michigan, and are led by head coach Kim Barnes Arico.
+They have made 14 NCAA tournament appearances.